 This workshop introduced CT data analysis and visualisation using VGStudio MAX.
 VG presented selected features of special interest for the scientific community for precise and fast analysis of voxel data:

 - advanced visualization techniques

 VGStudio MAX enables the effective extraction of information from data sets.
-During the workshop, you can use data provided by VG or your own tomography data, which may be acquired by laboratory X-ray CT, a synchrotron, with neutrons or another source.
-VG experts will be on-site to answer questions.
+During the workshop, delegates could use data provided by VG or their own tomography data, which may have been acquired by laboratory X-ray CT, a synchrotron, with neutrons or another source.
+VG experts were on-site to answer questions.

 Pore network modelling using Avizo

-Participants will be offered the chance to try a new series of features for extending analyses performed on porous materials.
+Participants were offered the chance to try a new series of features for extending analyses performed on porous materials.